 Friday, May 17, 7pm- David McMillan will be launching his new photobook from Steidl, Growth and Decay: Prypiat and the Chernobyl Exclusion Zone as well as a viewing of his Martha Street Studio Edition Parquet Floor Variations, Prypiat, Ukraine.
-This event is presented by Martha Street Studio and features the artist in conversation with Border Crossings.
+This event is presented by Martha Street Studio.

 This event is free and open to the public.
 The presentation will be followed by a book signing.

 For an example of our writing on David McMillan we’ve made our Borderview titled Irradiant Sightings on his work from 2014 available on our website.

 David McMillan began his career as a painter, receiving an MFA from the University of Wisconsin-Madison in 1973, but gradually became more involved with photography.
 A concern for the vulnerability of the environment led him to photograph in the Chernobyl Exclusion Zone, the site of what is considered to be the world’s worst nuclear accident.
 Having returned to the site over 20 times since 1994, Growth and Decay serves as a record of McMillan’s lifetime commitment to this monumental project.
 As McMillan has explained: “When I first ventured to Chernobyl in 1994, the experience was thrilling and totally absorbing.
 I felt I had found a subject both inexhaustible and consequential.
 I wanted to make photographs describing something I hadn’t seen before, which had the potential to be simultaneously beautiful and unsettling.”